-4.1.
-Overview of savings measures
+4.1 Overview of savings measures

-Measures that lead to energy savings and reduced greenhouse gas emissions are described in the report as "directed actions" and "enabling effects".
+Measures that lead to energy savings and reduced greenhouse gas emissions are described in the report as 'directed actions' and 'enabling effects'.
 These relate firstly to measures that lead within Swisscom to a reduction in the consumption of heating and vehicle fuels and of electricity or to the offsetting of emissions (directed actions) and secondly to savings by customers due to the use of Green ICT services or due to offsetting (enabling effects, Scope 4).
-Since 2018, the saving of greenhouse gas emissions thanks to the use of Green ICT services has been calculated in accordance with the ICT Sector Guidance built on the GHG Protocol Product Life Cycle Accounting and Reporting Standard.
+Since 2018, the saving of greenhouse gas emissions that results from the use of Green ICT services has been calculated in accordance with the ICT Sector Guidance built on the GHG Protocol Product Life Cycle Accounting and Reporting Standard.

-Table 6: Measures to reduce Swisscom's Scope 1-3 emissions (directed actions)
+Table 6: Key measures employed by Swisscom to reduce Scope 1-3 emissions (directed actions)